Jbleezy/BO2-Reimagined/README.md

 * Decreased brightness at Power Station
 * Changed spectator cycle color from grey to black
 * Zombies killed by the bus no longer respawn
-* Zombies no longer spawn in the Cornfield Building zone when in the Cornfield zone
+* Zombies no longer spawn in the Cornfield Building zone when players are in the Cornfield zone (and vice versa)
-* Zombies no longer spawn in the Cornfield zone when in the Cornfield Building zone
-* Zombies spawn in the Warehouse zone when in the Outside Power Station zone before the Warehouse door is opened
+* Zombies spawn in the Outside Power Station zone when players are in the Fog After Power Station zone
-* Zombies spawn in the Outside Power Station zone when in the Fog After Power Station zone
+* Zombies spawn in the Warehouse zone when players are in the Fog After Power Station zone
-* Zombies spawn in the Warehouse zone when in the Fog After Power Station zone
+* Zombies spawn in the Warehouse zone when players are in the Outside Power Station zone before the door between the Power Station Control Room zone and the Warehouse zone is opened
 * Added "Avenged Sevenfold - Carry On" song (activated by triggering the teddy bear at Farm last)
 * Added "Skrillex - Try It Out" song (activated by triggering the teddy bear at Bus Depot last)
 * Quest: added "Benn - Just Like You" song